Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

           Only the promotion prices in the PIM price field attribute are mapped to the destination attribute.
       - **Ignore promotions**
           All prices beside the promotion prices in the PIM price field attribute are mapped to the destination attribute.

-[comment]: <> (Is that correct?
-Why country?
-Is a tax class or rate mapped?
-Where are the promotions prices mapped to: scale prices???)